CAU is prepared to help you transition from service member to student

 Through the Yellow Ribbon Program, the University contributes up to $3,000-$4,500 to your tuition and expenses after you have reached the maximum benefits from the Post-9/11 GI Bill.
 Additionally, the VA will match the University’s contributions – providing up to $6,000-$9,000 in total funds per year in addition to the maximum Post-9/11 GI Bill benefits.

 Monthly Housing Allowance

 Post-9/11 GI Bill benefits include a Monthly Housing Allowance (MHA) for eligible veterans and service members.
 The MHA is based on the location of the campus where the majority of your classes are being taken and is prorated based upon the number of days you are enrolled in school each month.
 The MHA is equal to the Basic Allowance for Housing (BAH) of an E-5 with dependents.

 The housing allowance rate varies depending on where you are taking the majority of classes with the University.
-Students taking at least one class at the Flight Centers will receive the same rate as students attending the main campus.
+Students taking at least one residential class at one of the Flight Training Centers may receive their MHA based on the zip code of that location.
+For more information on the MHA by location, use the GI Bill Comparison Tool.
 Students taking classes 100% online will receive 50% of the national average of the BAH rates of an E-5 with dependents.